suyesh/ruby_games/readme.md

 `gem install gosu`

  - - - -
-###or visit Gosu website for instructions on installing in you specific Environment
+###or visit Gosu website for instructions on installing in your specific Environment

 [GOSU](https://www.libgosu.org/)